roytang/blog/content/post/2007/05/back-into-the-fold-or-revenge-of-the-xp.md

 The freaking XP installer wiped my partition table.

 After running the XP installer just to see what options I had for repairing the previous Windows installation, I found that the Grub bootloader wouldn't work anymore, my PC refused to boot at all.
 I lost some 60GB of downloaded data that day.
-(I was able to recover some 4GB of personal data&#8230;pictures and such.)
+(I was able to recover some 4GB of personal data... pictures and such.)
 Up to now I'm still wondering if the XP installer saw that I had a different OS installed and just had a "Oh yeah?
 It's me or nothing!" tendency.

 In any case, I'm on a clean XP install now.
 I'll probably reinstall Ubuntu some time (dual boot again), but for now I seem to be another Microsoft sheep again.